 What once was the Central Police Station has now turned into a beacon for both heritage and the arts.
-Full of history and charm, visiting this new location is sure to be a memorable experience.
+Full of history and charm, visiting this new art centre is sure to be a memorable experience.

 100 Faces of Tai Kwun

 Tai Kwun’s inaugural exhibition immerses visitors in 100 different stories which are collected from 100 ‘kaifongs’ (local neighbours) and friends in the past two years.
 Exploring the history of the Central Police Station, it brings together people from all walks of life who have somehow had their lives touched by the art centre.
 From ex-officers, ex-offenders, shop owners, journalists and architects, each of their stories represent various facets of Tai Kwun’s long history, which in turn makes it one of a kind and irreplaceable.
 Moreover, the exhibition venue has been transformed into a mini-Central with everything that entails, to encourage visitors to venture out into the neighbourhood, thus creating their own unique and personal story.
 This is truly a fantastic way to learn more about the inner workings and intricate relationships of Hong Kong’s local community.